-Capable of doing more than just hitting the ball to the other side of the net, tennis racquets have always complimented a player’s individual playstyle and with a special blend of stable construction and durable performance, it means now more than ever, that picking the right racquet for you will give you an advantage on the court.
+Capable of doing more than just hitting the ball to the other side of the net, tennis racquets have become far more personable, as they accentuate a player’s individual playstyle.
+And, with a special blend of stable construction and durable performance, it means now more than ever, that picking the best tennis racquet for you will give you an advantage on the court.

 How to choose the best tennis racquet for your game

-Choosing the best racquet can depend on your personal play style and individual skill level.
+Choosing the right tennis racquet can depend on your personal play style and individual skill level.
 You need to take into account head and grip size, as well as what kind of output you are looking for; stronger power?
 More topspin?

-The biggest thing to know when shopping is to spot the differences in their construction.
-A cheaper racquet tends to be made out of plastic or at the most, fiberglass.
+The biggest thing to know when shopping is how to spot the differences in the construction of tennis racquets.
+A cheaper tennis racquet tends to be made out of plastic or at the most, fibreglass.
 An expensive racquet has a higher price because it contains expensive materials such as graphite, titanium, and carbon fibre.
-How a racquet is made is how it will play, so the stronger the materials, the better it plays.
+How a tennis racquet is made is how it will play, so the stronger the materials, the better it plays.

-Using innovative technology to enhance your game such as their patented ‘Aeromodular2’ that decreases drag and promotes speed, and others that widen the space between strings for extra spin, so there is always something to match your playstyle.
+Using innovative technology to enhance your game such as patented ‘Aeromodular2’ technology that decreases drag and promotes speed, and others that widen the space between strings for some extra spin, you can be sure you’ll find a tennis racquet to match your playstyle.
 If you are looking for an advantage, check out the ‘Pure Aero’ series.

 Across their entire range, they include a unique blend of features such as the isometric head shape, the ‘Integrated Power Weight’ technology which increases feedback with the ball, and their ‘Vector’ shafts that decrease twisting on your swing.
 Check out their top of the line ‘VCORE’ series for all of this and more.